dr-ni/mi600/README.md

 # mi600
-Direct data access bash-script for the solar-inverter bosswerk mi600
+A bash-script for the solar-inverter bosswerk mi600

 This is a simple tool for direct data access from the solar-inverter bosswerk mi600.
 It can read the actual solar power and the cummulative earned energy at the actual day.